kayannr/Telephone-threats/README.md

 # Telephone Threats in Chicago
 ![threats](Final_Maps10/FinalTelThreatMap-1.png)

-A chloropleth map with income layer as a basemap and data points gathered from https://data.cityofchicago.org
+A chloropleth map, generated using ArcGIS, with income layer as a basemap and data points gathered from https://data.cityofchicago.org